 HOXA11 (Homeobox A11) is a Protein Coding gene.
-Diseases associated with HOXA11 include radioulnar synostosis with amegakaryocytic thrombocytopenia and bleeding disorder, platelet-type, 15.
+Diseases associated with HOXA11 include Radioulnar Synostosis With Amegakaryocytic Thrombocytopenia 1 and Radio-Ulnar Synostosis-Amegakaryocytic Thrombocytopenia Syndrome.
 Among its related pathways are Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding.
-An important paralog of this gene is HOXD10.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding.
+An important paralog of this gene is HOXC11.

 Sequence-specific transcription factor which is part of a developmental regulatory system that provides cells with specific positional identities on the anterior-posterior axis.